open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 #### UC.KTS.01 Forward Capsules

 **Context of Use**
 : CDOC2 Client Application forwards Server Capsules to CDOC2 Capsule Server (CCS).
-Server Capsules contain a content encryption key encrypted for a particular Recipient, which is used for decrypting the archive in a CDOC2 container.
+Server Capsules contain a content encryption key encrypted for a particular Recipient, which is used for decrypting the archive in a CDOC2 Container.
 Server Capsule is saved with an expiration time and a unique transaction ID is created and returned to the CDOC2 Client Application.

 **Scope**
 CDOC2 Capsule Server (CCS)